ArchReview #121

 1

 The outer cocoon or even the exoskeleton of the building is opposed to the inner one by several means at once: the difference in color, the difference in materials, but most importantly the difference in form.
 On the outside, the classic, beginning to dissolve, image of a house with a gable roof.
 Inside this nest, a new, young form has been born, bursting outward.
 It uses the house as a base for growth.
-Translated with www.DeepL.com/Translator (free version)

 An interesting architectural move is that the left roof slope on the main facade is depicted by a thin beam structure.
-Probably the clinker tiles of the same series are used there, in view of the lack of support for the full-size bricks.
+Probably the clinker tiles of the same series are used there, in view of the lack of support for the full-size bricks.4

 Relief masonry black brick.
+Facade #8628 from Archi.Capital base.